All Ears - an Introduction to the Art of Podcasting

 Over the course of the module, students will each develop and implement an authentic multi-media and cross-platform promotional campaign for one of Swansea University's many Sports Societies.

 A Sports Public Relations Symposium will be held during Week 4, where students will learn about the practical realities of sports public relations practitioners' professional lives.
 This will also form a part of the module's assessment methodology.
+In the event that a student cannot attend the symposium, for good reason, they will be directed to a recording of the symposium available via Canvas, and will not therefore be disadvantaged.

 Dissertation or Project